 - Find non-human supports!
 Plants, pet and stuffed animals can be great comforts.
 They will listen when you need to vent, and taking care of a cat or a plant can be rewarding and provide a sense of purpose.

 - Be Patient- Creating trusting and healthy relationships takes time.
 Have backups in place in the when you need additional support such as a crisis line number.

 I hope you find these tips helpful.
 It can be scary to put yourself out there but don’t give up.
-Don’t be afraid to try different things if your first attempts do go as you hope.
+Don’t be afraid to try different things if your first attempts don't go as you hope.
 Eventually you will find your people!